-Female members, or members assigned female at birth, have direct access to preventive and well care services from a gynecologist or other maternity care provider within the Contractor's network without a referral from a primary care provider.
-Please contact Member Services at 1-888-788-4408, TTY/TDY: 711 for more information on Pap smears (a test for Cervical Cancer), mammograms (a test for Breast Cancer), and colonoscopies.
+Female members, or members assigned female at birth have direct access to preventive and well care services from a gynecologist or other maternity care provider within the Contractor's network without a referral from a primary care provider.
+Please call Member Services at 1-888-788-4408, TTY/TDD: 711 for more information on pap smears (a test for cervical cancer), mammograms (a test for breast cancer), and colonoscopies (a test for colon cancer).

-Our members can go directly to a network obstetrics/gynecology doctor for preventive and routine health care services.
+Our members can go directly to a network obstetrics / gynecology doctor for preventive and routine healthcare services.
 No referral is needed from your PCP.